-One more point, if you have fiberglass damage under your jet ski it’s very important to not keep it in the water.
-Water can get into that damage and expand the fiberglass and make things worse for you.
+One more point, if you have fiberglass damage under your jet ski, it’s very important to not keep it in the water.
+Water can get into that damage and expand the fiberglass and make things worse.

 One thing no one ever thinks about is theft.
 If your ski is sitting in the water with only one or two lines holding it to the dock, then it’s nothing for someone to steal.

-All they got to do is connect the front hook and cut your lines, and they have a new ski.
-If you kept it on a floating dock, you could have used a lock as we mention in this post here to keep them from stealing it.
+All they got to do is connect the front hook and cut your lines, and they have a new jet ski they can tow away.
+If you had kept it on a floating dock, you could have used a lock as we mentioned in this post here to keep them from stealing it.

-If you do plan on keeping the craft in freshwater for a few days, then I recommend you look into getting a bilge pump.
+If you do intend to keep the jet ski in freshwater for a few days, then I recommend you look into getting a bilge pump.
 Get one that has a float or an automatic setting when it sees water.